-The Group's objective is to become Malta's most recognised and trusted partner for its customers and community on ESG matters.
+The Group's objective is to become Malta's most recognised and trusted financial partner for its customers and community on ESG matters.
 It plans to achieve this through a series of commitments, actions as well as the setting of medium- to long-term objectives.
-The adoption of a multi-pronged and embedded strategy to ESG ensures that all business lines contribute to the overall long-term strategy.
+The adoption of a multi-pronged and embedded strategy within ESG principles ensures that all business lines contribute to the overall long-term strategy.